jsl2892/Ansible-Cloud-deployment-and-scripts/README.md

-# UCLA-cybersecurity bootcamp
-The project I completed in the bootcamp and to show what I did.
+# Linux and Ansible Scripts from my UCLA cybersecurity class.